-By default tacker and required services are disabled in the group\vars/all.yml file.
+By default tacker and required services are disabled in the group_vars/all.yml file.
 In order to enable them, you need to edit the file /etc/kolla/globals.yml and set the following variables:

-Heat is enabled by default, ensure it is not disabled.
+Note: Heat is enabled by default, ensure it is not disabled.

 '''

 enable_tacker: "yes"

 enable_barbican: "yes"

+enable_mistral: "yes"

+enable_redis: "yes"

 '''

-Barbican is required in multinode deployments to share VIM fernet\keys.
-If not enabled, only one tacker-server host will have the keys on it and any request made to a different tacker-server will fail with a similar error as No such file or directory /etc/tacker/vim/fernet\keys
+Warning: Barbican is required in multinode deployments to share VIM fernet_keys.
+If not enabled, only one tacker-server host will have the keys on it and any request made to a different tacker-server will fail with a similar error as No such file or directory /etc/tacker/vim/fernet_keys

-In Train, Tacker started using local filesystem to store VNF packages and CSAR files.
+Warning: In Train, Tacker started using local filesystem to store VNF packages and CSAR files.
 Kolla Ansible provides no shared filesystem capabilities, hence only one instance of each Tacker service is deployed and all on the same host.